qlik-oss/core-get-started/.github/CONTRIBUTING.md

-# Contributing to Getting started with web platform
+# Contributing to Getting started with Web Platform

-You are more than welcome to contribute to the Getting started with web platform.
+You are more than welcome to contribute to the Getting started with Web Platform.
 Follow these guidelines and you will be ready to start:

  - [Code of conduct](#code-of-conduct)
  - [Bugs](#bugs)